NotSuspicious/youtube-downloader/README.md

 A simple GUI for youtube-dl.

 # How to Run
-1. Download and Extract youtube-downloader.zip in [releases](https://github.com/NotSuspicious/youtube-downloader/releases).
+1. Download and extract "youtube-downloader.zip" in [releases](https://github.com/NotSuspicious/youtube-downloader/releases).
 2. Run YoutubeDownloader.jar.

 # How to Use